Allegation doesn't make a person guilty: Khattar on sexual harassment charge against minister | Politics

 - India

-Haryana Chief Minister M L Khattar on Tuesday termed as ''absurd'' the allegations of sexual harassment against minister Sandeep Singh and said a person does not become guilty just because an accusation is levelled against him.
+Haryana Chief Minister Manohar Lal Khattar on Tuesday termed as ''absurd'' the allegations of sexual harassment against minister Sandeep Singh and said a person does not become guilty just because an accusation is levelled against him.

 He said the police are investigating the matter and further action will be taken once the inquiry report comes.

+On the other hand, the woman coach, who appeared before Chandigarh police's Special Investigation Team (SIT) here for a marathon eight hours to record her statement, spoke to reporters late in the evening.
+Asked what kind of pressure was being created as she alleged that she was getting phone calls from someone, the coach said she was being offered money to take back the complaint. '''How much money you want to backtrack... do not take your complaint back, but keep your mouth shut and go out of the country for 15 days or one month.
+After one month, you will be given Rs one crore for keeping your mouth shut and later as much money you want' -- I am getting such calls,'' she told reporters.

-Singh gave up the sports portfolio on Sunday, saying he has taken the step on moral grounds, and claimed that the charges levelled against him by the woman coach are baseless.
+When asked about the caller's identity, her lawyer Deepanshu Bansal, who accompanied her, said all details have been shared with the SIT.
+The lawyer also said that whatever record was available with the coach has been given to police and that her mobile phone has also been seized as part of the probe.
+Sandeep Singh gave up the sports portfolio on Sunday, saying he had taken the step on moral grounds, and claimed that the charges levelled against him by the woman coach were baseless.
 However, he had not resigned from the BJP-led Haryana ministry. ''A woman sportsperson has levelled an absurd (anargal) allegation against the sports minister.
 But just levelling an allegation does not make a person guilty.
 The police probes the allegations. ''The Chandigarh police is investigating the matter and the Haryana Police too is gathering its report.
 We will take further action once the (inquiry) report comes,'' Khattar told reporters in Rajasthan's Sirohi where he had gone to attend an event of the Brahma Kumaris.

 Khattar said being a sports minister, an issue might have been raised that an impartial inquiry is not taking place.
 Therefore, Singh will not remain a sports minister and he has been removed so that a proper and fair inquiry takes place, he said.